Skip to content

 Not Doing the Saint-Émilion Day Trip

-Saint-Émilion is 35 minutes and €11 by regional train from Bordeaux Saint-Jean station.
+Saint-Émilion is 45 minutes and €11 by regional train from Bordeaux Saint-Jean station.
 It's a UNESCO World Heritage medieval village built from limestone, surrounded by some of the world's most famous vineyards, with a 12th-century monolithic church carved entirely from solid rock.
 Almost nobody skips it intentionally — they simply forget to plan.
-Buy your train ticket at the station on the morning; trains run roughly hourly and rarely sell out.
+Buy your train ticket at the station on the day; trains run roughly hourly.

 🗺️

-Trying to See Both Saint-Émilion AND Médoc in One Trip
+Trying to See Both Saint-Émilion AND the Médoc in One Trip

 🚋

-The Bordeaux Tram Network Means You Never Need a Taxi
+The Bordeaux Tram Means You Never Need a Taxi

 Bordeaux has one of the best urban tram systems in France — 4 lines (A, B, C, D) connecting the airport, the train station, Place de la Bourse, La Cité du Vin, Chartrons, and the Miroir d'Eau.
 A 10-trip carnet costs €14.50 (€1.45 per journey).
 The Bordeaux Métropole pass (€25/2 days) covers unlimited travel on all trams and buses.
-Download the TBM app for real-time schedules and ticket purchases.
+Download the TBM app for real-time schedules.

 🦪